 Be aware that it is an OFFENCE under the Postal Act for any other person to open such an envelope.

 Please find attached an Application Contact which I require your chosen employee to complete.

 I am sorry it runs to eight pages, but in order that I know as much about him or her as your bank knows about me, there is no alternative.

-Please note that all copies of his or her medical history must be countersigned by a Notary Public figure, and the mandatory details of his/her financial situation (income, debts, assets and liabilities) must be accompanied by documented proof.
+Please note that all copies of his or her medical history must be countersigned by a Notary Public figure, and that the mandatory details of his/her financial situation (income, debts, assets and liabilities) be documented as proof.

 In due course, at MY convenience, I will issue your employee with a PIN number which he/she must quote in dealings with me.

 I regret that it cannot be shorter than 28 digits but, again, I have modelled it on the number of button presses required of me to access my account balance on your phone bank service.

 As they say, imitation is the sincerest form of flattery.

 Let me level the playing field even further.